rwaples/lai-sim/README.md

 # lai-sim
-A Snakemake workflow / pipeline for simulating admixture and evaluating local ancestry inference programs.
+A Snakemake workflow for simulating admixture and evaluating local ancestry inference programs.

 # create the conda environment